 All schools have admission criteria to decide which children get places.
 The school or local council usually set these.

 Admission criteria are different for each school.
-For example, schools may give priority to children:
+They may give priority to children:

 - who have a brother or sister at the school already